Electric road: Trials

 Alstom has developed a ground-level power supply (alimentation par le sol - APS) system for use with buses and other vehicles.
 The system has been tested for compatibility with snow plows and for safety under exposure to snow, ice, salting, and saturated brine.
 Alstom will trial its electric road system (ERS) on the public road RN205 in the Rhône-Alpes region in 2027.
 The system is expected to supply 500 kW of power for electric heavy trucks, as well as power for road utility vehicles and electric cars.
 The infrastructure's robustness and safety have been validated in road tests that took place in 2024 and 2025.
+Safety was validated in case of failure of the electrical system, failure of the contact arm in the deployed position, collision of debris with the contact arm, stopped vehicle on the ERS lane, tailgating on the ERS lane, and other safety issues.

 Vinci will test two electric road systems (ERS) from 2023 to 2027.
 Both technologies will initially be tested in laboratory conditions, and upon meeting the test requirements they will be installed along 2 kilometers each on the A10 autoroute south of Paris.
 Wireless ERS by Electreon will be tested for durability under highway traffic, and will attempt to reach 200 kW of power delivery per truck using multiple receivers.
 Rail ERS by Elonroad, which supplies 350 kW of power per receiver, will be tested for skid effects on motorcycles.
 Both systems will be interoperable with cars, buses, and trucks.
 Vinci Autoroutes installed 750 meters of the induction system by February 2025, which is expected to be tested from April until December using four different vehicles.
 The rail system is expected to begin undergoing testing in September 2025.
+Testing of the inductive system is scheduled to conclude in September 2026.